 The project site primarily contains agricultural uses consisting of fallow/row crops/nursery, orchards, vineyard, dairy, and livestock operations.
 Few structures exist within the project site, and these are limited to barns, rural housing, storage sheds, and related structures.
-The average water consumption of common crops in the SOIA Area is provided in Table 3.9-1.
-The average water consumption for urban land uses are provided in Table 3.9-2.
+The estimated average water consumption of the crops in the SOIA Area is provided in Table 3.9-1.
+Crop water consumption was calculated using the acres of crop types within the SOIA Area (as provided in Table 3.2-3) and average water consumption rates by crop type based on available information.
+Table 3.9-1, below, does not account for other, non-crop sources of water demand within the SOIA Area.